God makes Heroes in Caves and Valleys

 When the path is dark and the progress is invisible and the timeline is unclear, you discover what you really believe.
 You find out whether your trust is in God or in outcomes.
 You learn whether you’re following a Person or chasing a feeling.

-I had to realize that I had been treating God like a vending machine.
-Insert obedience, receive blessing.
-Follow the steps, get the result.
 My faith was conditional on the clarity I demanded.
 And when the clarity didn’t come, my faith faltered.

 The Gift of the Obscure Season